Deathloop: Art and music

 The Faroe Islands (pictured) inspired the landscape of Blackreef.

 The development team wanted Blackreef to be an isolated but "relatively built-up" location.
 Its design was inspired by the Scottish Highlands as seen in Skyfall (2012), the Faroe Islands, the Falkland Islands, and remote petroleum-extraction stations in Northern Russia.
 Settlements were inspired by Italian towns like Positano, which invited joyous exploration.
 Mitton used Google Earth and Google Street View to research locations.
 To create a surrealistic atmosphere and depict a world frozen in time, the team contrasted the 1960s aesthetics with military structures that were common in the 1930s and 1940s.
-Of the four locations, Updaam, was the first Arkane created; Bakaka described it as a "traditional urban area".
+Of the four locations, Updaam, was the first Arkane created; Bakaba described it as a "traditional urban area".
 "The Complex" focuses on the contrast between nature and technology, and is the most scientific area.
 Fristad Rock focuses on the contrast between an old, derelict bunker and an elegant, lavish casino; and Karl's Bay serves as the major party and entertainment location.

 The aesthetics were inspired by imagery of the 1960s because it evokes both a sense of mystery and nostalgia, and because its light-hearted vibe fits with the narrative of "an eternal party".
 The British espionage television series The Avengers (1961-69), significantly influenced Deathloops overall direction.
 The visual direction was also inspired by the styles of the Swinging Sixties and the contemporary depiction of the era as seen through Guy Ritchie's The Man from U.N.C.L.E.
 (2015).
 While creating the costumes of the characters, the team was influenced by the works of stylist Vidal Sassoon.
 Because Deathloop requires players to be familiar with the four locations, the developers strove to ensure it was not too visually complicated.
 To ensure the game was visually distinct, Arkane took cues from the use of color in films like High Plains Drifter (1973) and Point Blank (1967), using bright colors and designs to give the island an endless party atmosphere.
 Billboards that reveal secrets about the island were drawn from the film They Live (1988), and the works of graphic artists Saul Bass and Robert McGinnis inspired the cutscenes and posters.
 The modernist architecture was inspired by the works of Frank Lloyd Wright, while the interiors were inspired by photographs from the book Lair: Radical Homes and Hideouts of Movie Villains (2019).